microbit-foundation/micropython-microbit-v2-simulator/README.md

 </table>

-## Messages supported by the iframe
+### Messages you can send to the iframe from the embedding app

 <table>
 <thead>